 Resources for School Psychology Graduate Students (and Information/Resources for School Psychologists to Explore):

-School psychology graduate students, including practicum and internship students, should continue to speak with their respective program directors and/or university-based supervisors on how to accomplish hours outside of traditional on-site, face-to-face time.
-NASP has been flexible with their guidance; however, students should continue to engage in remote school psychology-related activities at this time.
-MASP is currently working on communicating with the state regarding guidance with flexibility, including ways to accrue hours.
-Please check back here for updates, and again, please keep in contact with your respective programs.
-If you are a field-based supervisor for students, please encourage students to have ongoing communication with their respective training program.
+School psychology graduate students, including practicum and internship students, should continue to speak with their respective program directors and/or university-based supervisors on how to accomplish hours outside of traditional on-site, face-to-face time during closures and other related needs, in order to be consistent with MASP and NASP standards.
+If you are a field-based supervisor for practicum or internship students, please encourage students to have ongoing communication with their respective training program.

 To help with accruing hours, here are some resources that have been developed by faculty across the county and state: